-Toronto FinTech startup Delphia closed a $75.2 million CAD ($60 million CAD) all equity Series A funding round in April to tap into cryptocurrencies.
+Toronto FinTech startup Delphia closed a $75.2 million CAD ($60 million USD) all equity Series A funding round in April to tap into cryptocurrencies.

 The financing, which comprises all primary capital, was led by crypto fund Multicoin Capital with participation from Ribbit Capital, FTX Ventures, Valor Equity Partners, FJ Labs, Lattice Ventures, Cumberland, Thomas Bailey from Road Capital, and M13.

 “We believe data is the internet’s natural medium of exchange, we want it to be community-owned.”